goldin2008/Note/mlops.md

 #### Kubernetes / Kubeflow
+- `Docker` (and containers in general) solve the problem of packaging an application and its dependencies.
+This makes it easy to ship and run everywhere.
+- `Kubernetes` is one layer of abstraction above containers.
+It is a distributed system that controls/manages containers.
 <!-- https://opensource.com/article/20/9/deep-learning-model-kubernetes -->
 we used a saved version of our model to score records.
 We created a batch job to get predictions periodically.
 Now, we want to return predictions in real time.
 In order to do that, we will deploy our model as a REST API.
 Enterprise computing is moving to Kubernetes, and Kubeflow has long been talked about as the platform to solve MLOps at scale.